- Road closures currently limit access to Goldmyer and Dingford Creek Trailhead.

 Access Report Updated at least every Wednesday evening

 As always potholes will be deep and numerous during your drive on the 18 mile, un-maintained dirt road.
 High clearance vehicles like a truck or large SUV are recommended.
-It is NOT recommended to bring cars and sedans on this road (i.e. low clearance vehicles) doing so means you place your vehicle at risk, and there will always be some close calls with these vehicles over the worst spots.
-Keep the speed slow and take it easy, this is a very rough road.
+It is NOT recommended to bring cars and sedans on this road (i.e. low clearance vehicles) doing so means you place your vehicle at risk.
+Keep the speed slow and take it easy on this very rough road.

 Remember, there is no cell phone coverage for the last 25 miles of your journey (shortly after exiting I-90).